erikwilson/cowbird/README.md

 ## About

-cowbird is a command-line tool for triggering scripted activity to be detected by EDR agents and produces structured logs for regression testing.
+`cowbird` is a command-line tool for triggering scripted activity to be detected by EDR agents, and produces structured logs for regression testing.

 ## Installation